joshuaSYSS/joshuaSYSS.github.io/index.md

   * Supervised by Prof. LIAO Jing
   * Learnt and researched about state-of-the-art image and video generation models
   * Had hands-on experience with LoRA and Stable Diffusion
-  * Produced a 30-second, entirely AI-generated video
+  * Produced a 30-second, entirely AI-generated video along with video editing techniques

 # ACHIEVEMENTS 🏅
 ## Competitive Programming